Bryanx/byheart/README.md

 - Manually or automatically sort cards.

 ## Contributing
-You can help translate the app here https://poeditor.com/join/project/eNl0uqATZQ.
+You can help translate the app <a href="https://poeditor.com/join/project/eNl0uqATZQ">here</a>.
 You can also help by creating an issue or a PR.

 ## Screenshots
 <img src="./demo/screen_one.png"> <img src="./demo/screen_two.png"><img src="./demo/screen_three.png">